 Jump to Navigation

-• A member of the founding committee of the Museum Group, an association of senior museum consultants and former president.
+• Member of the founding committee of the Museum Group, an association of senior museum consultants and former president.

-• Senior consultant to a number of organizations that concentrate, in part, on reconciliation between the majority and minority cultures of their country
+• Senior consultant to organizations that concentrate, in part, on reconciliation between the majority and minority cultures of their country

 • 1998 - 1999 Acting Director, Cranbrook Institute of Science, Bloomfield Hills,